broeker/jumpsuit/src/pages/index.md

   title: Zoom zoom
 mainbody:
   content: >-
-    Today we can build faster and smarter website and applications.
+    Today we can build faster and smarter websites and applications.
 They are quicker and less costly to build, easier to maintain and support, and more flexible than our current status quo.
 For the youngest and smartest generation of web developers, none of this is news.
 For everybody else,